 Tree rows and hedges offer food to Shrikes, Thrushes, Finches, Crows, Tits, Woodpeckers, and Blackcaps.

-Although it covers 1,586 ha, the territory is not large and peaceful enough to favor the nesting of particularly precious species.
+Although it covers 1,586 ha, the territory is not large and peaceful enough to provide a nesting ground for many unusual species.
 However, the following species are nesting in the area: at least one couple of Purple Herons, Corn Crakes, Savi’s Warblers, Barred Warblers, Golden Orioles, Hoopoes, Long-eared Owls, Wagtails, Bitterns, and Spotted Crakes.

 You can discover by yourself the reserve walking or cycling but if you prefer you can contact the office email them: firstname.lastname@example.org or phone +39 0344 84251;